Ada-Developers-Academy/C3Projects--TaskListRails/scaffold.md

     - (done) Link each Person's name to their `show` action.
     - (done) The index should include a count of how many _uncompleted_ tasks are assigned to each Person.
   - (done) `show` action: show all of the Person's information
-- Create a custom route and action for showing a complete list of a Person's tasks, both complete and incomplete.
+- (done) Create a custom route and action for showing a complete list of a Person's tasks, both complete and incomplete.
-  - The url of this page should look something like `http://localhost:5000/people/1/tasks`.
+  - (done) The url of this page should look something like `http://localhost:5000/people/1/tasks`.
-  - Link to this action from a Person's `show` view.
+  - (done) Link to this action from a Person's `show` view.
 - Deploy your completed app to Heroku.